deepakdilipkumar/iitb-patents/README.md

 # iitb-patents
-Analyzing trends in the recent patents filed by IITB Faculty
+Analyzing trends in the recent patents filed by IITB researchers